mgoldenbe/search-framework/mainpage.md

 - Facilitate flexible and efficient implementations of search algorithms (See \ref s-flexibility-efficiency).
 - Facilitate gaining of insights into properties of search algorithms through a variety of means:
-    + Watching the progress of the algorithm in motion (See the [video demo](https://youtu.be/QUBkkErdnFM)).
+    + Watching the progress of the algorithm in motion (See the [video demo](https://youtu.be/cElxLWve1Zw)).
-    + Analyzing the log of events produced by the algorithm (See the [video demo](https://youtu.be/QUBkkErdnFM)).
+    + Analyzing the log of events produced by the algorithm (See the [video demo](https://youtu.be/cElxLWve1Zw)).
     + Using policy-based design (See \ref s-policy).
-- Enable easy production of examples that can be used to teach heuristic search to students.
+- Enable easy production of examples that can be used for conference and classroom presentations.

-The framework is written in the `C++11` standard of `C++` to take advantage of both the expression power and the performance-related characteristics of this language.
+The framework is written in `C++` (the `C++11` standard) to take advantage of both the expression power and the performance-related characteristics of this language.

 # Foundation principles {#s-principles}
 ## Flexibility vs. efficiency {#s-flexibility-efficiency}